EchooWww/self_learning/readme.md

 > 💡 In Javascript we don't have 'classes', we have **prototypes**, and we can use prototypes to implement OOP

-- Prototypal inheritance: the prototype contains methods (behavior) that are accessible to all objects linked to that prototype (unlike instances inherit from classes in classical OOP).
+- Prototypal inheritance: the prototype contains methods (behavior) that are accessible to all objects linked to that prototype (unlike instances copies from classes in classical OOP).
 AKA **delegation**

   Example: Array.prototype is the prototype of all the arrays, and it contains all the methods that are accessible to all the arrays.
 We can say our array inherits the methods from Array.prototype, or our array delegates the methods to Array.prototype